Estimated reading time: 5 minutes

 Praising is ongoing and should be done every time the dog demonstrates the desired behavior.

-This is something that is ongoing and constant.
+This consistent feedback is something that is ongoing.

-For example, “Tina, I observed you dealing with that difficult customer today.
+For instance, let’s say you have an employee who dealt with a very demanding customer.
+You might acknowledge the interaction by saying, “Tina, I observed you dealing with that difficult customer today.
 Great job diffusing the situation”.

 Like any good performance management system, a good reward is always the carrot to get the desired end result.